Show Table of Contents

 - The CMAN membership timeout value (the time a node needs to be unresponsive before CMAN considers that node to be dead, and not a member) should be at least two times that of the

 qdiskdmembership timeout value.
 The reason is because the quorum daemon must detect failed nodes on its own, and can take much longer to do so than CMAN.
 The default value for CMAN membership timeout is 10 seconds.
 Other site-specific conditions may affect the relationship between the membership timeout values of CMAN and

 qdiskd.
 For assistance with adjusting the CMAN membership timeout value, contact an authorized Red Hat support representative.

 - To ensure reliable fencing when using

 qdiskd, use power fencing.
-While other types of fencing can be reliable for clusters not configured with
+While other types of fencing (such as watchdog timers and software-based solutions to reboot a node internally) can be reliable for clusters not configured with

 qdiskd, they are not reliable for a cluster configured with